paulswebapps/ts-apps/README.md

 - Once in the Developer app, you will be prompted to enter a VendorID.
 This would normally be the name of your organization.
 For example, Tradeshift's vendor ID is "Tradeshift".

-- click the `Create App` button in the top-right corner of the screen.
+- Click the `Create App` button in the top-right corner of the screen, which will display a form to submit your app's settings.

 - Fill in all of the fields.
-Before you click `Create App`, copy/paste your your **oAuth2 Client Secret** into a safe place.
+Before you submit by clicking `Create App`, copy/paste your **oAuth2 Client Secret** into a safe place.
 For security reasons, we don't pull or display the client secret again after it has been submitted.
-So if you lose it, you have to submit a new one.
-This is a pain-point that we plan to find a work-around for in the future.
+So if it is lost, you will need to submit a new one (we're looking to address this pain-point in the future).

-- no matter which platform you're using to build your app, there is probably an oAuth2 library you can use, to avoid writing a custom implementation.
+- You will likely want to find an oAuth2 library for whatever platform you're using, to avoid writing a custom implementation.
 The oAuth2 flow requires four parameters (other than the client secret, you can get these from the Develop app anytime):

   - **Client id:** this will be your `VenderID.AppID`.
 For example, the ID for our Developer app is `Tradeshift.Developer`.
   - **Client secret:** a key that should never be exposed.
 The authorization server uses this to confirm that the request is coming from your app, and from nowhere else.
   - **Redirect URI:** In the oAuth2 flow, your server first requests an authorization code, then the authorization server will send the authorization code to this URL (using a redirect for added security).
   - **Authorization Server URL:** in the first leg of the flow, your app will redirect to this URL to obtain the authorization code, which will be send to the **Redirect URI**.

+- **Important:** to get the oAuth2 flow working locally, you need a way to expose a domain, so that the authorization server can redirect to your local server.
+Two popular services for doing this is [pagekite](https://pagekite.net/) and [ngrok](https://ngrok.com/).
+Pagekite is slightly cheaper (around $3/month).

+- Because you'll need a separate *redirect URI* for your local development environment, versus when your app is running from your host, it's easiest to create two app entries in sandbox.

+To sum it up, by the time you publish to production, you'll have **three** app entries: two in sandbox (one of them for your local setup, and one for staging), and one in production.